Nina C. Peláez

 is a poet, essayist, educator, and cultural producer based in Maui, Hawaiʻi.

 An adoptee born in Las Vegas, NV and raised in Brooklyn, NY she holds an MFA from Bennington College and is Associate Director of The Merwin Conservancy, an arts and ecology organization that cares for the home and garden of poet W.S.
 Merwin.
-Her work has appeared or is forthcoming in Narrative, Rattle, Prairie Schooner, Electric Literature, Willow Springs, Waxwing, diode, Pleiades, Swamp Pink, The Baltimore Review, RHINO, Radar, Cider Press Review, wildness, diode, Shō Poetry Journal, Verse Daily, Brooklyn Poets, Only Poems, & The Fairy Tale Review, among other journals.
-She was recently awarded the Walt Whitman Birthplace Association/ Gwenn A. Nussbaum Scholarship and the Coniston Prize by Radar Poetry, judged by January Gill O’Neil.
-She was a finalist for the Scotti Merrill Emerging Writer Award, commended for the Gregory Djanikian Scholarship, and shortlisted for the Disquiet Prize.
-She was a previous AWP Writer-to-Writer mentee.
+A Best New Poets and Best of the Net nominee, her work has appeared or is forthcoming in The Atlantic, Iowa Review, Narrative, Rattle, Poetry Northwest, Prairie Schooner, Electric Literature, Willow Springs, Waxwing, diode, Pleiades, Swamp Pink, The Baltimore Review, RHINO, Radar, Cider Press Review, wildness, diode, Shō Poetry Journal, Verse Daily, Brooklyn Poets, Only Poems, & The Fairy Tale Review, among other journals.
+She was recently awarded the Walt Whitman Birthplace Association/ Gwenn A. Nussbaum Scholarship, A Shirley Holden Helberg Grant from the National League of American Pen Women, a Barbara Deming Memorial Scholarship, and the Coniston Prize by Radar Poetry, judged by January Gill O’Neil.
+She has been supported by workshops, fellowships, and residencies through Tin House, Yaddo, Tupelo Press, Key West Literary Seminars, and the Hudson Valley Writers Center.
 She is a mentor in the Adroit Journal Summer Program, a Bennington Writing Seminars Alumni Fellow, and a 2025-2026 Tin House Reading Fellow.
-Her work has been further supported by workshops, fellowships, and residencies through Tin House, Tupelo Press, Key West Literary Seminars, and Yaddo.
-Drawing on her experiences as an adoptee and the child of a Cuban exile, Peláez frequently explores in her work themes of displacement, diaspora, filial grief, transformation, and resilience.
-She is currently seeking a publisher for her debut poetry collection, which explores the ways absence, archival loss, and fractured inheritance shape our understanding of the self

-Recent work appearing or forthcoming in Narrative, Rattle, Swamp Pink, Prairie Schooner, Electric Literature, Willow Springs, diode, Waxwing, Pleiades, RHINO, Radar, Cider Press Review, wildness, Shō Poetry Journal, The Baltimore Review, Verse Daily, Brooklyn Poets, Only Poems, and Fairy Tale Review.
+Recent work appearing or forthcoming in The Atlantic, The Poetry Foundation, Iowa Review, Narrative, Prairie Schooner, Rattle, Swamp Pink, Poetry Northwest, Electric Literature, Willow Springs, diode, Waxwing, Pleiades, RHINO, Radar, Cider Press Review, wildness, Shō Poetry Journal, The Baltimore Review, Verse Daily, Brooklyn Poets, Only Poems, Eucalyptus Literature, and Fairy Tale Review.

 Writing

 Associate Director for Story & Experience at The Merwin Conservancy, the former home & garden of writer W.S.
 Merwin.
-She is also a mentor for the Adroit Journal Summer Mentorship Program, where she works with high school students, and teaches writing workshops in her community.
+She is also a mentor for The Adroit Journal Summer Mentorship Program, where she works with high school students.
 In June 2025, she will also be a Bennington College Alumni Teaching Fellow.
 She is a 2025-2025 Tin House Reading Fellow.

 Previously Associate Director for Learning & Interpretation at the Smith College Museum of Art, Curator of Programs & Interpretation at the Williams College Museum of Art, and Kress Interpretive Fellow at the High Museum of Art.